superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/0_rds_overview.md

 ## Choosing the Right RDS Instance Type for Your Application

-When selecting an RDS instance type, consider the following factors to ensure optimal performance and cost-effectiveness:
+Selecting the appropriate RDS instance type is crucial for optimizing performance and cost-effectiveness.
+Consider the following factors when making your choice:

 1. **Instance Classes**: